-- Aspire's demonstrated appetite for expansion, which inherently presents some uncertainties and risks, though management expects to focus on building out existing schools instead of opening new schools in new regions; - The school's modest cash position for the rating, with 103 days' cash on hand in fiscal 2016; and - The potential that various charters could be revoked or not be renewed due to potential noncompliance with the terms of the charter (as with all charter schools) prior to the bonds' final maturity.
+- · Aspire's demonstrated appetite for expansion, which inherently presents some uncertainties and risks, with current plans to focus on building out existing schools and feeder patterns in California and opening one school per year in Memphis over the next four years; - The school's decline in cash position, with a slim 75 days' cash on hand in fiscal 2017; and - The potential that various charters could be revoked or not be renewed due to potential noncompliance with the terms of the charter (as with all charter schools) prior to the bonds' final maturity.

-The series 2015 and 2016 bonds are secured by revenues of the 13 schools in the obligated group.
+The series 2015 and 2016 bonds are secured by revenue of the 13 schools in the obligated group.
 The series 2015 and 2016 bonds make up the majority of Aspire's debt, although there are other short-term and state-funded facilities debt outstanding.
-Management does not plan to issue additional debt secured by the revenues of the schools in the obligated group in the near term.
+Management does not plan to issue additional debt secured by the revenue of the schools in the obligated group in the near term.
 The borrower, College for Certain Inc., is a limited liability company and a component unit of Aspire Public Schools.
 The sole member is a California nonprofit public benefit corporation that was formed as a support organization for Aspire charter schools.
 The borrower is a single-purpose entity with no assets other than the facilities.
 The borrower has entered into lease agreements with each of the schools in the obligated group.
 The debt service coverage (DSC) and days' cash covenants are in line with those of other charter school transactions and are listed below.
 The base rent coverage calculation is more unique to the series 2015 and 2016 bonds.
 Management is in compliance with these covenants currently and expects to remain well above these thresholds:

-- Base rent coverage ratio for each school of at least 1.1x, allowing for some support from the parent if necessary;

-- Days' cash on hand of at least 30; and

-- DSC of the obligated group of at least 1x.
+- Base rent coverage ratio for each school of at least 1.1x, allowing for some support from the parent, if necessary; - · Days' cash on hand of at least 30; and - DSC of the obligated group of at least 1.0x.

-Aspire Public Schools operate 40 schools and serves over 15,000 children in California and Tennessee.
+Aspire Public Schools operate 40 schools and serves over 16,000 children in California and Tennessee.
 The system was founded in 1998 and was the nation's first charter management organization.
 Until 2013, all of its schools were in California, spread fairly evenly among the Central Valley, the Bay Area, and Los Angeles.
 In 2013, it opened its first three schools in Memphis to address the lack of school choice in Tennessee.
-The schools in California have a long history of strong academic performance, lean management, and serving low-income students.
+Its schools in California have a long history of strong academic performance, lean management, and serving low-income students.

 Within the obligated group, River Oaks Charter School and Benjamin Holt College Preparatory Academy (Ben Holt) opened in 2001 and 2003, respectively, in the Central Valley.
 Aspire also opened a third school near those campuses--Ben Holt Middle School--to enable the schools to expand their middle and high school grades.
-The other obligated schools include Aspire Golden State College Prep Academy, Aspire Junior Collegiate, Aspire Titan Academy, Aspire Pacific Academy, Aspire Langston Hughes, Aspire Port City Academy, Aspire Alexander Twilight College Preparatory and Secondary Academy, Aspire East Palo Alto Phoenix Academy, and Aspire Lionel Wilson College Preparatory Academy.
-There are several schools in three regions--Central Valley, Los Angeles, and the Bay Area--which opened between 2006 and 2015.
-The combined enrollment at the obligated schools is about 5,695 currently and could grow to about 6,300 by 2022.
+The other obligated schools include: Aspire Golden State College Prep Academy, Aspire Junior Collegiate, Aspire Titan Academy, Aspire Pacific Academy, Aspire Langston Hughes, Aspire Port City Academy, Aspire Alexander Twilight College Preparatory and Secondary Academy, Aspire East Palo Alto Phoenix Academy, and Aspire Lionel Wilson College Preparatory Academy.
+There are several schools in three regions--Central Valley, Los Angeles, and the Bay

+Area--which opened between 2006 and 2015.
+The combined enrollment at the obligated schools is about 5,966 currently and could grow to about 6,300 by 2022.